Temporal-MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this when you want the gap delta but the call is not the canonical per-turn event', giving a clear condition and hinting at alternative (temporal_tick).
+The description says 'Use this when you want the gap delta but the call is not the canonical per-turn event,' providing explicit context for when to use but not explicitly naming the alternative or when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.